 Sunlight and Photosynthetic Pigments

 Light can act as either a particle or a wave.
-What concerns plants is that light is made of photons which contain a fixed amount of energy that they must harness.
+What concerns plants is that light is made of photons that contain a fixed amount of energy that they must harness.
 To do this, plants have different photosynthetic pigments that allow them to harness different wavelengths of sunlight.
-We do not see the absorbed wavelengths, we see those which are transmitted or reflected by the pigments, which in most cases is green.
+We do not see the absorbed wavelengths, we see those transmitted or reflected by the pigments, which in most cases are green.

 Chloroplasts contain more than one pigment.
 Chlorophyll a is able to absorb mainly blue-violet and red light.
 A similar pigment, chlorophyll b, absorbs blue and orange light mainly.
-Chlorophyll b broadens the range of light that plants can use by conveying their absorbed energy to chlorophyll a, which directly participates in the light reactions.
+Chlorophyll b broadens the range of light plants can use by conveying their absorbed energy to chlorophyll a, which directly participates in the light reactions.

-Chloroplasts also contain carotenoids which are the various shades of yellow and orange we see in fall leaves when green chlorophyll breaks down and carotenoids show through; and in other plants, we perceive them as those colors.
-They can function in photosynthesis but they are more for protection since carotenoids seem to absorb and dissipate excess light energy that would otherwise damage chlorophyll.
+Chloroplasts also contain carotenoids which are the shades of yellow and orange we see in fall leaves when green chlorophyll breaks down, and carotenoids show through; and in other plants, we perceive them as those colors.
+They can function in photosynthesis, but they are more for protection since carotenoids seem to absorb and dissipate excess light energy that would otherwise damage chlorophyll.
 They also react with oxygen, which can damage cell molecules due to their reactivity.

 So how does a pigment absorb light?
 And what do plants do with it?

 In the thylakoid membrane, chlorophyll molecules are organized into clusters called photosystems.
 A photosystem contains two complexes: a reaction-center complex surrounded by many light-harvesting complexes.
-The light-harvesting complex contains many pigment molecules which are bound to proteins; the number and variety of pigments can harvest more light over a large surface area and a wider range of the light spectrum than a single pigment absorbs alone.
+The light-harvesting complex contains many pigment molecules bound to proteins; the number and variety of pigments can harvest more light over a large surface area, and a wider range of the light spectrum than a single pigment absorbs alone.

 Together, these light-harvesting complexes act in gathering energy that is transferred from one molecule to another.
 Think of a human “wave” in sporting events.
 Energy is transferred until it reaches the reaction-center complex which contains a pair of special chlorophyll a molecule, called a primary electron acceptor, capable of accepting electrons and becoming reduced.